Up to CHF 99

 Safety and Side Effects

-Topical minoxidil is generally safe, with most side effects being local and mild.
-Skin irritation occurs in about 2 to 6 percent of users, mainly caused by the excipient propylene glycol and not by minoxidil itself.
+Topical minoxidil is generally safe.
+Most side effects are local and mild.
+Skin irritation occurs in about 2 to 6 percent of users.
+This is mainly caused by the excipient propylene glycol and not by minoxidil itself.
 [1] Switching to propylene glycol-free foam formulations can resolve these symptoms.
-Scalp dryness and flaking are common; using gentle, sulfate-free shampoos helps.
-Mild, reversible facial hair growth may occur but typically disappears within one to five months after stopping or reducing application.

 At low doses (0.25 to 5 mg), serious heart problems are rare.
 [5] [9] Most common side effects are increased body hair growth, mild ankle swelling, lightheadedness, and occasional palpitations.
 Large studies show no significant increase in life-threatening cardiac events in healthy individuals.
 [9] With existing heart, kidney, or liver problems, medical supervision is required.